rlennon/Doodle/src/infra/terraform/README.md

 # Doodle infrastructure

 Here is Doodle application infrastructure defined as terraform code.
+This will provision application VMs:

+- api
+- web

+on LYIT esxi virtual environment.

 ## Dependencies